F3real/F3real.github.io/content/cs_steamID.md

 Since we know location of our SteamID we can automate process of changing it.
 CheatEngine gives us ability to write Lua scripts (`Table->Show Cheat Table Lua Script`).
-CheatEngine is not most documented software, but browsign trough forum it is easy to find enough to write our exploit.
+CheatEngine is not most documented software, but browsing trough forum it is easy to find enough to write our exploit.

 ~~~lua
     function openCS()